znuny/manual/source/admin/automation/generic_agent/index.rst

 ****************
 .. _PageNavigation automation_generic_agent:

-Using Perl program modules it a way to integrate customizations.
+Using Perl program modules is a way to integrate customizations.
 This is also the only possibility to execute commands outside of the software API within Znuny.

 .. image:: images/custom_module.png
   :alt: Generic Agent Custom Module Image